 - Trust your judgement and keep trying until your concerns are taken seriously.

 If you see or hear about a child whose safety and wellbeing is in immediate danger, don’t wait, and don’t assume someone else is acting.
-Contact the police on 111 or Ministry for Vulnerable Children, Oranga Tamariki on 0508 326 459.
+Contact the police on 111 or Oranga Tamariki – Ministry for Children on 0508 326 459.

 If you are concerned that your safety may be put at risk by reporting and wish to remain anonymous, phone Crimestoppers NZ on 0800 555 111.